-- Cheaper rates occur with a base variable
+- Cheaper base variable rates are available.

-- Budgeting can be harder to manage.
+- Budgeting can be harder to manage due to the risk of rate rises.

 - Repayments remain the same over the fixed term.